 CHANGE OF POSSESSION

-Each team receives 2 1-minute timeouts per half.
+Each team receives a total of two 60-second timeouts per half.

-If there is a tie after the second half, there will be an additional “overtime” period added to the game.
-A jump ball (same as initial jump ball) will be used to decide which team will receive the ball first.
-Overtime period will be similar to college rules in which teams will begin 20 yards out of their opponent’s end zone and receive 3 downs to score a touchdown.
+If there is a tie after the second half, there will be an additional overtime/sudden-death period added to the game.
+A coin-toss will decide which team will have the option to receive first, defend first, or choose their end zone.
+Overtime period will be similar to college rules in which teams will begin 20 yards out of their opponent’s end zone and receive 4 downs to score a touchdown.
 If a team scores a touchdown, they will also have the option of 1-point or 2-point extra point from 3-yards or 10-yards respectively.
 The first team to earn a higher score and stop the other team from tying the score wins the contest.
 If a team scores to get in the lead, but then the opposing team scores and goes for a higher extra point, and is successful, that team will be deemed the winner of the contest.

-A team’s HC can decide to spend a remaining timeout to review a play or rulebook ruling.
+A team’s captain can decide to spend a remaining timeout to review a play or rulebook ruling.
+Penalties cannot be challenged.
 During a play review, only the act that is being challenged may be overturned.
 Officials are the only individuals that may review the film to make a call during a challenged play.
 In the event that something is missing from the RFB rulebook, the officials will go with whatever the rule is in the NFL.

 All scoring plays receive an automatic booth review.
-Controversial plays within the last 2-minutes of play in a half or period will receive an automatic booth review.
-On rare occasions, officials may decide to review the film to make an accurate call if none of the officials are sure about a call.
+Controversial plays (official’s discretion) within the last 2-minutes of play in a half or period will receive an automatic booth review.

 Playoff games may require different rules, check with your head captain to make sure you understand the rules for playoff games.